Mekong Delta (band)

-Mekong Delta is a German thrash metal band, formed in 1985.
+Mekong Delta is a German thrash/progressive metal band formed by Ralf Hubert in 1985.
+The band members initially kept their identities a secret, assuming that German musicians would not be accepted internationally.
+The band's debut album, Mekong Delta, was released in 1987, followed by several other albums, lineup changes, and a hiatus.
+In 2007, they released the album Lurking Fear, and in 2014, they released In a Mirror Darkly.

 History

-The band was founded by a group of German metal musicians with the goal to 'musically outshine' all then-current, independent releases.
+The band was founded by a group of German metal musicians with the goal to "musically outshine" all then-current, independent releases.
 The line-up and the history of the group was to be "the best kept secret in the world".
 The project participants decided to keep everything about the band a secret, assuming German musicians would not be accepted internationally.
 The initial name "Zardoz" was rejected, followed by the acceptance of the name "Mekong Delta", named after a riverbed in Vietnam.
 The entire project was started by Ralf Hubert, sound-engineer for Warlock, Steeler and Living Death, and owner of the record label Aaarrg Music.

 The first demos were recorded with the following line-up: